-I would happily use the same voice assistant ahead of time to pre-order and pre-pay my snacks and treats, ready for collection at either a driver-thru window or at a designated pick-up point in store.
+I would happily use the same voice assistant ahead of time to pre-order and pre-pay my snacks and treats, ready for collection at either a drive-thru window or at a designated pick-up point in the store.
 With payment already made, this ensures no queues or delays.
-Instead I rely on my loyalty app to order my favourite products at my command, ensuring I receive all of my rewards and eliminating the friction along the way.
+Instead, I rely on my loyalty app to order my favourite products at my command, ensuring I receive all of my rewards and eliminating the friction along the way.

 While it’s not clear yet how many customers are using voice assistants, the 2019 Annual Internet trends Report just released by Mary Meeker (dubbed the “Queen of the Internet”) confirms over 47 million Amazon Echo devices in use globally, reflecting changing behaviour and a marked move to voice assistants – an emerging trend we will undoubtedly see incorporated in the loyalty programmes of the future.

 Wish Two – Cheaper and Easier Ways to Pay